imrehg/cathaycheck/Readme.md

 Fixing a bunch of small tidbits, and will eventually move to a single file Python solution.

+The output has a format as

+    2013-03-06T09:59:52+0800, 12345, 9876

+which has the current date, total balance, and available balance.
+The date is fully qualified, though formatted for Taiwan's time zone since I'm here.
+Units are TWD (New Taiwan Dollar).

+## Usage from cron

+    55 23 * * * export ID=XXXX; export PIN=XXXX; export CODE=XXXX; cd /home/user/cathaycheck; BALANCE=$(./banking.sh); echo $BALANCE >> cathay_balance.txt; echo $BALANCE | /usr/bin/mail -s "SUBJECT" "EMAIL"

+This will check the balance and save it into a file called `cathay_balance.txt`, as well as sending an email to a specified address, all that every day at 23:55 at night.

 ## Dependencies

  * Python 2.7.x